-- 1 To manage, maintain and develop our transport system such that it provides consistent, reliable and predictable journey times for the movement of people, materials and goods, - 2 To enable and encourage more sustainable travel behaviour for people and goods, - 4 To enhance social inclusion and regeneration across Leicester and Leicestershire, but especially in the most deprived and / or remote areas, - 6 To encourage and enable more physically active travel as part of journeys made in the course of everyday life and - 8 To protect and enhance the quality of life for individuals and communities and the environmental quality of our settlements and historic assets. - 5.48 The approach to transport set out in this strategy acknowledges that the level of future development and priorities for public funding in Leicestershire means that additional physical infrastructure improvements will be limited and largely developer funded.
+- All residents have efficient, easy and affordable access to key services (such as employment, education, health care and food shopping), particularly by public transport, bike and on foot. - More people walk, cycle and use public transport as part of their daily journeys. - The negative impact of our transport system on the environment and individuals is reduced. - 5.47 The approach to transport set out in this strategy acknowledges that the level of future development and priorities for public funding in Leicestershire means that additional physical infrastructure improvements will be limited and largely developer funded.
 Former proposals for a bypass of Kibworth and the County Council's suggested Eastern Relief Route for Lutterworth town centre are not considered deliverable during the lifetime of the Strategy.
-The level of development planned for the District and for individual settlements is therefore controlled accordingly. - 5.49 Short journeys within towns and villages in the District should be able to be undertaken by walking or cycling instead of taking the car.
-Journeys by rail or bus from Market Harborough to Leicester are encouraged and by rail to London where travellers can benefit from enhanced services and connections to Europe at St Pancras International. - 5.50 Use of the private car and goods vehicle for transport will, however always be an important feature of life in Harborough District, due to the rural nature of the District.
+The level of development planned for the District and for individual settlements is therefore controlled accordingly. - 5.48 Short journeys within towns and villages in the District should be able to be undertaken by walking or cycling instead of taking the car.
+Journeys by rail or bus from Market Harborough to Leicester are encouraged and by rail to London where travellers can benefit from enhanced services and connections to Europe at St Pancras International. - 5.49 Use of the private car and goods vehicles for transport will, however always be an important feature of life in Harborough District, due to the rural nature of the District.
 However, advances in technology over the lifetime of the Strategy are likely to increase the use of low carbon fuelled vehicles.
-Development of fuelling and recharging facilities will be supported where consistent with policies on design and heritage. - 5.51 The Highways, Transportation and Development documentation published by Leicestershire County Council deals with highways and transportation infrastructure for new developments and covers advice on highway design (including car parking), transport assessments and transport plans.
-These documents are the starting point for detailed agreement on proposals which affect transport in Harborough District and includes car parking standards to be applied in new developments. - 5.52 Over-provision of traffic signs and signals, including lights, in our towns and villages can have a detrimental effect on their character and appearance.
-Road lighting often associated with new road building is often a discordant feature in parts of the District and can harm views

-- across the landscape and of the sky at night.
-Reducing unnecessary road lighting during night time periods is supported where safety and traffic flow allows. - 5.53 In rural areas outside the key towns and centres, maintaining access to services is vital and this will be pursued by supporting limited rural development which keeps local demand for services, increasing opportunity for home and village delivery of services and promoting the ability for people to work and shop from home using digital connectivity with equality in speed and reliability to urban centres.
+Development of fuelling and recharging facilities will be supported where consistent with policies on design and heritage. - 5.50 The Highways, Transportation and Development documentation published by Leicestershire County Council covers advice on highway design (including car parking), transport assessments and transport plans.
+These documents are the starting point for detailed agreement on proposals which affect transport in Harborough District and includes car parking standards to be applied in new developments. - 5.51 Over-provision of traffic signs and signals, including lights, in our towns and villages can have a detrimental effect on their character and appearance.
+Road lighting often associated with new road building is often a discordant feature in parts of the District and can harm views across the landscape and of the sky at night.
+Reducing unnecessary road lighting during night time periods is supported where safety and traffic flow allows. - 5.52 In rural areas outside the key towns and centres, maintaining access to services is vital and this will be pursued by supporting limited rural development which keeps local demand for services, increasing opportunity for home and village delivery of services and promoting the ability for people to work and shop from home using digital connectivity with equality in speed and reliability to urban centres.

-Policy 6: Improving Town Centres and Retailing
+Policy CS6: Improving Town Centres and Retailing